dqops/dqo/docs/command-line-interface/column.md

 ___
 ### **dqo column remove**

+Remove the column(s) that match a given condition

 **Description**

-Remove column or columns which match filters
+Remove one or more columns from a table that match a specified condition.
+Users can filter the column.

 **Command-line synopsis**